zachwiseit/Azure-Network-pt2/README.md

 </p>
 <p>
 66 (This is another filter example.)
 Type in "tcp.port==22" and press enter.
-   THis will filter out all the traffic that uses tcp port 22.
+   This will filter out all the traffic that uses tcp port 22.
 <p>
 <img <img width="1440" alt="ACN_166" src="https://github.com/user-attachments/assets/f6750cbe-58f4-4472-860f-748d99f36a1a" />
 </p>